 10. Fighting Harada: A tough and gritty battler, Harada won both the flyweight and bantamweight titles.
 Boasts wins over Pone Kingpetch, Nobuo Chiba, Ray Perez, Antonio Herrera and the great Eder Jofre.

-9. Carlos Zarate: One of the hardest punchers in bantamweight history, Zarate has 63 KO’s in 70 wins.
+9. Carlos Zarate: One of the hardest punchers in bantamweight history, Zarate has 63 knockouts in seventy wins.
 Victims include Alfonso Zamora, Alberto Davila, Andres Hernandez, Paul Ferreri, and Rodolfo Martinez.

 8. Manuel Ortiz: A two-time world champ, Ortiz was a complete fighter and a veteran of 23 world title fights.
 He bested Little Pancho, Jackie McCoy, Luis Castillo, Harold Dade, Benny Goldberg and many others.

-6. Kid Williams: The aggressive Williams, aka John Gutenko, battled a who’s-who of great fighters, losing only 17 in more than 200 contests.
-Johnny Coulon, Pete Herman, Eddie O’Dowd, Joe Dundee, Charley Goldman, Young Ketchell and Midget Smith were among those who succumbed to his non-stop attack.
+6. Kid Williams: The aggressive Williams, aka John Gutenko, battled a who’s-who of great fighters, losing only seventeen in more than two hundred contests.
+Johnny Coulon, Pete Herman, Eddie O’Dowd, Joe Dundee, Charley Goldman, Young Montreal and Midget Smith were among those who succumbed to his non-stop attack.

 5. Terry McGovern: “Terrible” Terry was an aggressive battler and a powerful puncher.
 While his win over the great Joe Gans is considered suspect, he holds legit victories over a long list of formidable opposition including George Dixon, Tim Callahan, Frank Erne, Aurelio Herrera and Oscar Gardner.

 1. Eder Jofre: Few historians do not rank Jofre as the best bantamweight of them all.
 His splendid career is one of the most impressive in the history of the sport.
-With only two losses in 80 fights, both to Fighting Harada, and more than 50 knockouts, Jofre is clearly one of the greatest boxers of all time.
+With only two losses in eighty fights, both to Fighting Harada, and more than fifty knockouts, Jofre is clearly one of the greatest boxers of all time.

-Honorable Mentions: Orlando Canizales, Khaosai Galaxy, Lupe Pintor, Joe Lynch, Jeff Chandler, Sixto Escobar, Frankie Burns, Jose Becerra, Jimmy Carruthers, Abe Goldstein, Jeff Fenech, Rafael Herrera, Raul Macias, Lionel Rose, Miguel Lora, Veeraphol Sahaprom, Harry Jeffra.
+Honorable Mentions: Orlando Canizales, Khaosai Galaxy, Lupe Pintor, Joe Lynch, Jeff Chandler, Sixto Escobar, Frankie Burns, Jose Becerra, Rafael Herrera, Jimmy Carruthers, Abe Goldstein, Memphis Pal Moore, Jeff Fenech, Rafael Herrera, Raul Macias, Lionel Rose, Miguel Lora, Veeraphol Sahaprom, Harry Jeffra.